 Within this chapter of our TrotskyanaNet we provide features about selected research centres, working archives and related facilities which were established since the late 1970s in various countries by devoted Trotskyist scholars, activists, or sympathizers.
-Funded partly by those devoted individuals and partly by Trotskyist parties or groups, these facilities today form a relevant part of what has been called the 'international Trotskyist family'.
-Some of the institutions in question are closely affiliated to certain Trotskyist parties, groups or tendencies whereas others prefer to consider themselves independent and non-partisan, strictly denying any determination by party policy or narrow factional interests.
+Funded partly by those devoted individuals and partly by Trotskyist parties or groups, these facilities have been forming a relevant part of what has been called the 'international Trotskyist family'.
+Some of the institutions in question are closely affiliated to certain Trotskyist parties, groups or tendencies whereas others prefer to consider themselves independent and/or non-partisan, strictly denying any determination by party policy or narrow factional interests.

 By collecting historical and contemporary Trotskyist publications, by setting up considerable archive and library collections, by allowing scholars and students — whether sharing Trotskyist orientations or not — to consult their holdings, by editing, translating and disseminating written sources by and about Trotsky, these facilities are very conductive to furthering and encouraging Trotskyist scholarship and knowledge about Trotsky and about the history of the movement bearing his name.
 Most of these facilities are also issuing scholarly journals and newsletters which play an eminent role with regard to the international exchange of information and research results concerning Trotsky and Trotskyism and at the same time are providing forums for up-and-coming young authors in the field of Trotskyana research.